top of page

 If you are experiencing issues with the New Outlook and wish to switch back to Classic Outlook, follow these simple steps:

-1. Open Outlook: Launch the New Outlook on your computer.
+1. Open New Outlook

 By reverting to Classic Outlook, you can enjoy a more stable and feature-rich email client while Microsoft continues to improve the New Outlook.